-ClickandGo.com to Appoint New Product Development Manager
+Click&Go to Appoint New Product Development Manager

-ClickandGo.com has created the new role of Product Development Manager (Cruise, USA and Worldwide) and the closing date for applications is Tuesday 31st January.
+Click&Go has created the new role of Product Development Manager (Cruise, USA and Worldwide) and the closing date for applications is Tuesday 31st January.

 To apply for this job, send a copy of an up-to-date CV and a cover letter to jobs@clickandgo.com